alastairlundy/os_release_dart/README.md

   }

-  //You can also use osRelInfo here but it's probably easier to use it in the if statement above since osRelInfo there is probably not null.
+  //You can also use osRelInfo here but it's probably easier to use it in the if statement above since osRelInfo there it is probably not null.
 }
 ```